stevebauman/Corp/README.md

 An AdLDAP Helper Package for Larvel 4/5

 ##Installation

-Add Corp to your `composer.json` file.
+Add Corp to your `composer.json` file:

 	"stevebauman/corp": "1.0.*"

 Then run "composer update" on your project source.

-Add the service provider in "app/config/app.php"
+Add the service provider in "app/config/app.php":

 	'Stevebauman\Corp\CorpServiceProvider',

-Add the alias
+Add the alias:

 	'Corp' => 'Stevebauman\Corp\Facades\Corp',

-Publish the config file
+Publish the config file:

 	php artisan config:publish stevebauman/corp